enginux/batching/Readme.md

  Step 19:

+- To bulk update.
+Execute this command `node update.js`, same process.
+Check the code for more details.
 - To bulk renew.
 Just bulk **Transfer** all your names into a new wallet passphrase.
 - Create multiple wallets and diversify.
 - For bulk open wallets.
 Limit it up-to 4K fresh transactions.